t0nyz0/bambu-auth/README.md

 # Bambu Labs Auth MFA and Verification authentication example

-This test harness will give you an idea how to login to the Bambu Labs API via MFA (TFA) and when they require the user to respond to verification codes sent to their email.
+This test harness demonstrates how to log into the Bambu Labs API using multi-factor authentication (MFA) or email verification codes when required and displays basic print information.

 ## Features